MegApril/dv-physical-and-nonphysical-injuries/README.md

 ### **Top 5 Injuries By Type**
 ![**Faceted Trends (Top 5 Injuries)**](/outputs/dvTopFiveFaceted.png)
    - Apparent Minor Injury remained the top injury reported across all years from 2020 - 2024
-   - Possible Internal Injuries, and None trended upward with the largest upward trend in possible internal injury
+   - 'Possible Internal Injury', and 'None' trended upward with the largest upward trend in 'Possible Internal Injury'
    - Other Major Injury had a significant jump upward from 2020 - 2021
    - Unconsciousness has steadily declined since 2020
 ---